 The family are visibly pleased to see the prodigal son return but if anything he arrives over-hyped.
 Suzanne is a wreck of nerves as she bubbles with excitement and resentment at being abandoned.
 Antoine is furious with almost everything anyone says in a way that doesn't even begin to seem remotely jokey.
 Louis himself maintains a frustrating inarticulateness for a man who's supposed to be a playwright.
 His lack of communication is part and parcel of who he is: his mother remembers his two-word answers fondly and the whole family collect the postcards he sends with brief cryptic quotes and messages.
 It's long odds that his momentous news is ever going to get out in the maelstrom of angst that swirls above the entrées.

 Dolan shoots everything in tight close up, with each shot trapping the character in their own frame unable to visibly connect with each other.
 This broadens later but the director keeps an insistent shallow focus even as the light changes with the weather and the colour glows from the screen.
 Further relief is offered from a claustrophobic lunch when we pass into flashbacks shot like a Taylor Swift video.
 Alas, we're soon back to everybody shouting, about what we're never quite sure.
-As with Tom at the Farm, Gabriel Yared produces a rich, Delerues-like score, but no amount of saturation and occasional bursts of cinematic invention can save such material.
-Following the triumph of Mommy two years ago - which saw the then 25-year-old Dolan sharing a prize with Jean-Luc Godard - It's Only the End of the World, though not a disaster, will be for many a disappointment.
+As with Tom at the Farm, Gabriel Yared produces a rich, Delerue-like score, but no amount of saturation and occasional bursts of cinematic invention can save such material.
+Following the triumph of his last film Mommy, It's Only the End of the World, though not a disaster, will be for many a disappointment.

 John Bleasdale | @drjonty